 Dinosaurian toe claw of bulky proportions discovered in the dinosaur layers of the Hamada of the Kem Kem formation.
 The toe claw certainly of reptilian bipedal attributes, as yet an unidentified toe claw.
 We can say this appears to be a theropod dinosaur toe claw, the proximal underside of the toe having the indentations of muscle tissue points, which correspond with a theropod dinosaur anatomy.

-There are many influences which play a role in the outcome and extraction process's when considering the value of these Dinosaur fossils and the diminishing resource, in this region of the world, of this unique site.
-Complete undamaged dinosaur fossil are limited in occurrence, it requires a lot of collecting time in the field to acquire such a fine example.
-The prestigious Spinosaurus fossils our more rare.
+There are many influences which play a role in the outcome and extraction processes when considering the value of these Dinosaur fossils and the diminishing resource, in this region of the world, of this unique site.
+A complete undamaged dinosaur fossil is limited in occurrence, it requires a lot of collecting time in the field to acquire such a fine example.
+The prestigious Spinosaurus fossils are rarer.
 These sites will too become exhausted, coupled with political and military unrest in the region making collecting more haphazard.